 ppts

-The tool resets the FPGA fabric, configures the timestamp-routing PIO, and then starts one reader thread per enabled timestamp stream.
+The tool uses the shared host startup path, configures the timestamp-routing PIO, clears the timestamp FIFOs and overflow state after routing is selected, and then starts one reader thread per enabled timestamp stream.

 Stream selection